1960 1961 1962 1963 1964 1965 1966 1967 1968 1969|

 Podskalsky's "Never strike a lady".
 Built as a temporary theatre at a cost of £100,000 with

-seating for approx 500, it became the Towngate Theatre in January 1976 and lasted until the new
+seating for approx 500, it became the Towngate Theatre and Arts Centre in January 1976 and lasted

-permanent Towngate Theatre opened in April 1988.
-It was operated by the council and designed in
+until the new permanent Towngate Theatre opened in April 1988.
+It was operated by the council

-house by a team of council employees including Ken S. Cotton, A.R.I.B.A.
-Vin Harrop was
+and designed in house by a team of council employees including Ken S. Cotton, A.R.I.B.A.
+Vin Harrop

-appointed as the first manager.
-Additional features included a fully licensed restaurant and an
+was appointed as the first manager.
+Additional features included a fully licensed restaurant and

 H.R.H.
 Katharine, Duchess of Kent visits St. Martin's Church in Basildon to officially dedicate the